msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Small changes on the callback validation to better debug possible argument errors

 = 1.7.1 =
-* Ask IfthenPay for “Callback” activation directly from the plugin settings screen
+* Ask ifthenpay for “Callback” activation directly from the plugin settings screen
 * Settings screen fields re-organization in a more logical order
 * Adjustments in the plugin description and FAQ
 * Minor fixes to avoid a PHP Notice on WPML string registration